Supervisory and Financial Information Authority

-The AIF has its seat in Palazzo San Carlo, Vatican City, close to Domus Sanctae Marthae.

-The 2024 annual report was released at the Vatican April 9.
-It was reported that The Supervisory and Financial Information Authority (ASIF), received 79 suspicious activity reports in 2024 and transmitted 11 reports to the Office of the Promoter of Justice.
+According to the latest annual report, there were 78 reports of suspicious activity, in line with the system’s development and with expectations that have evolved following the stabilisation phase observed in 2024, as well as owing to the implementation of the measures required of the main reporting entity following the targeted inspection carried out in 2024 and activities related to the extraordinary events affecting the Catholic Church and the Holy See in 2025.
+During the year, 16 reports were forwarded to the Office of the Promoter of Justice, in line with previous financial years, maintaining a consistent ratio between financial analysis and referrals to the judicial authorities.
+In terms of supervisory activities, ASIF continued to take action to strengthen the standards of sound and prudent management of the Institute for the Works of Religion.
+2025 marked a structured intensification of relations with foreign supervisory and financial intelligence counterparts.
+Meetings and working groups fostered convergence on operational standards and best practices, helping to consolidate an increasingly solid and functional network of bilateral relations between counterparts.
+The follow-up by the Moneyval committee on the current legal and regulatory framework confirmed a rating of full or high compliance for 35 of the 39 applicable recommendations.

 Overview and history

-The Authority, originally named the Financial Information Authority (Autorità di Informazione Finanziaria, or AIF), was established by Pope Benedict XVI on 30 December 2010 with the Apostolic Letter issued Motu Proprio“ for the prevention and countering of illegal activities in the area of monetary and financial dealings”.
+The ASIF, originally named the Financial Information Authority (Autorità di Informazione Finanziaria, or AIF), was established by Pope Benedict XVI on 30 December 2010 with the Apostolic Letter issued Motu Proprio" for the prevention and countering of illegal activities in the area of monetary and financial dealings".
 In August 2013, the Authority was given the mandate by Pope Francis to also carry out prudential supervision.
-The powers of the Authority were confirmed by Pope Francis on 15 November 2013 through an Apostolic Letter issued Motu Proprio, with which a new Statute was approved[3].
+The powers of the Authority were confirmed by Pope Francis on 15 November 2013 through an Apostolic Letter issued Motu Proprio, with which a new Statute was approved.
 On 5 December 2020, Pope Francis approved an updated version of the Statute, by virtue of which the Authority took on its current name and a new organizational structure, one that is more responsive to its operational and institutional needs.
-However, the skills and functions remained unchanged, as also reiterated in Article 248 of the Apostolic Constitution “Praedicate Evangelium” of 19 March 2022.
-In accordance with the current Statute, ASIF is made up of three bodies (the President, the Board and the Directorate) and is divided into three Units (the Supervisory Unit, the Regulatory and Legal Affairs Unit and the Financial Intelligence Unit).
+However, the skills and functions remained unchanged, as also reiterated in Article 248 of the Apostolic Constitution "Praedicate Evangelium" of 19 March 2022.

-The board members, appointed for five years, as of 2019 were: